 The commenter’s proposed text change is:

-A sounding PPDU is a PPDU for which the SOUNDING parameter of the corresponding RXVECTOR or

-TXVECTOR has the value SOUNDING.
+A sounding PPDU is a PPDU for which the SOUNDING parameter of the corresponding TXVECTOR has the value SOUNDING.
 Sounding PPDUs are transmitted by STAs to enable the receiving

 STAs to estimate the channel between the transmitting STA and the receiving STA.